maxwolf621/Notes/Typescript/Types.md

 printId(101);
 // OK
 printId("202");

 // Error
 printId({ myID: 22342 });
+// object type is not number | string type
 ```

 **TypeScript will only allow an operation if it is valid for every member of the union.**